-The 2020-2021 school year is about to start, and it looks like more remote learning for a little while.
-The experience of having to prepare digital classrooms was intimidating for many of us back in March, and even still, we're quite unsure of what to expect.
+The 2020-2021 school year has been one like no other.
+We are adapting our approach to teaching and our best practices on a continuous basis as the world seems to change around us.
+The experience of having to prepare digital classrooms was intimidating for many of us a year ago, and we're still learning.
+That's ok.
 Remember, you teach kids, not content.
-So, whatever you plan, make them the priority.
+So, whatever you do, make them the priority.
 If you need help or resources, please look around our site.
 You find several years of blogs, videos, and professional development presentations.

 Mrs. Stahlecker sings one of her favorite songs for her students.

 For the longest time, American culture has conditioned young men that depression and anxiety are weakness.
 We can't be manly if we can't choke it down and overcome those things.
 We all want to be John Wayne, but he's just a myth.
 Truth is, generations of men have been burying their depression under vices like drinking, gambling, marital infidelity, and more.
 It doesn't take a genius to figure out that mine is food.
 We don't need to fight it.
 We need to normalize talking about it, so we can learn, heal, and grow together, especially if you are a father.
 We've got to create normal to pass down to our children so they don't suffer the same fates as us.

 There are times I feel absolutely broken inside.
 When I'm really down on myself, I have a bad habit of lashing out at those who are closest to, and most supportive of me.
 I'm constantly having to remind myself that self doubt and insecurity are the enemy, not my wife and kids.
 Even when you know you're better than the place you've sunk to, getting better or being better isn't easy.
 I've asked myself numerous times over the last month "Will I ever not be angry again?"
 I have hope.